 If locked storage is required, the department chair or designee includes this information in the request memorandum.

 Surplus Stores notifies the department when a module or portion of a module is assigned and the provides the storage location.

-Surplus Stores forwards a copy of the space allotment to Capital Planning and Development--Space Management.
+Surplus Stores forwards a copy of the space allotment to Facilities Services, Capital--Space Management.
 The assigned space is included in the department's total space allotment.

 Transport of Property

 Departments are responsible for transporting or arranging transport of their property to and from the Surplus Stores Building.